 Server Snapshot Rollbacks

-Server snapshots aid disaster recovery efforts by allowing you to instantly revert to a previous stable system of files and processes with only a few clicks.
+Server snapshots aid disaster recovery efforts by allowing you to instantly revert to a previous stable system of files, databases, and processes with only a few clicks.
 A snapshot differs from traditional backup created with tar or zip compression tools in that you cannot restore individual files from a snapshot.
-While we recommend having regular compressed backups to restore individual files when needed, snapshots are a valuable last line of defense.
+We still recommend regular compressed backups to restore individual files.
+Snapshots are a valuable last line of defense.

 Common use cases for snapshot rollbacks: